Advanced Python API usage¶

 - For an introduction to the Python API, see Python recipes.

-- For the complete API reference, see The internal Python API.
+- For the complete API reference, see The Python Dataset class.

 Typing of dataframes¶